 Authoritative reference books covering the full subject spectrum, plus English and bilingual dictionaries, timelines, quotations, maps and illustrations.

 Search an enormous collection of newspapers, magazine/journal articles, and books simultaneously.

-A collection of reference books covering business, health, history, literature, science, and social issues.
+A collection of reference books covering business, careers, health, history, literature, science, and social issues.

 Covers a variety of programs in all educational areas, including area and ethnic studies, business, computer science, education, liberal arts, medicine, physical sciences, theology and religion, and more.
 Intended for students and others interested in education funding.

 This resource is temporarily available remotely.
 Maps the history, growth, and development of Tennessee cities, towns, and neighborhoods.

 Provided by the Tennessee State Library and Archives, includes historical records, photographs, documents, maps, postcards, film, audio and other primary sources.

 Animation, sound, music and narration are added to children's ebooks.
 (Apps available from Google Play or the Apple App Store).
 Read along or just let it read aloud to you.
 Watch National Geographic videos, also.

 The catalog of thousands of libraries around the world, including us.
 You can register for your own account and use it to create lists to share with your friends, or contribute to the description of an item by posting ratings and reviews, factual notes or a table of contents.